mocklis/mocklis.docs/source/extensions/index.rst

     *Mocklis.Core.MockMissingException: No mock implementation found for getting value of Property 'ISample.TotalLinesOfCode'.
 Add one using 'TotalLinesOfCode' on the 'MockSample' class.*

 If we take another look at this last code sample, we notice that we do not call `SetNextStep` anywhere.
-In fact you will very rarely (if ever) see these calls in your test code, and the reason is that they're hidden in extension methods.
-If we look at the `ReturnOnce` extension method
+In fact you will very rarely (if ever) see these calls in your test code.
+The reason is that they're hidden in extension methods looking something along these lines:

 .. sourcecode:: csharp